Medication Error Attorneys in Columbus, OH

 - Lack of sleep, resulting in medical professionals making medication errors

-Whatever the cause of your medication error, if a nurse, pharmacist or another medical professional made a mistake, our law firm can help you hold them accountable for their actions.
+Whatever the cause of your medication error, if a nurse, pharmacist or another medical professional made a mistake, our Central Ohio law firm can help you hold them accountable for their actions.

 What are common medication errors?